 Procedures at CAB Server

-The CAB Server SHALL support the procedures described in the following sub clauses.
+The CAB Server SHALL support the procedures described in the following sub-clauses.

 AB Synchronization Function

-The CAB Server SHALL use OMA Data synchronization protocol [OMA DS Pro] as specified in CAB-1 interface [CAB AD] to synchronize the data modifications in the AB or subsets of AB with the CAB Client.
+The CAB Server SHALL use OMA Data synchronization protocol [OMA DS Pro] as specified in CAB-1 interface [CAB 1.1 AD] to synchronize the data modifications in the AB or subsets of AB with the CAB Client.